uc-cdis/gen3sdk-python/docs/howto/drsDownloading.md

 ## Resolving DRS Identifiers

 Downloading a DRS objectID or JSON manifest containing DRS bundles requires resolving the DRS prefix to an actual hostname.
-Most DRS resolvers request that the resolved prefixes are cached to prevent overloading these resolver services.
-Gen3 uses dataguid.org to resolve its prefixes but others can be selected as well.
+Most DRS resolvers requests that the resolved prefixes should be cached to prevent overloading these resolver services.
+Gen3 uses dataguids.org to resolve its prefixes.

-To configure the DRS resolvers there are number of environment variables that can be set to control the DRS resolution process.
+To configure the DRS resolvers, there are number of environment variables that can be set to control the DRS resolution process.

 * DRS_CACHE_EXPIRE_DURATION=2